scikit-learn-contrib/metric-learn/doc/introduction.rst

   the data into a new embedding space before feeding it into another machine learning algorithm.

+The most common use-case of metric-learn would be to learn a Mahalanobis metric, then transform the data to the learned space, and then resolve one of the task above.

 The API of metric-learn is compatible with `scikit-learn
 <https://scikit-learn.org/>`_, the leading library for machine
 learning in Python.
 This allows to easily pipeline metric learners with other